pblaas/terraform/README.md

 ##### Configurations

 * cache_on_demand - Hitch and Varnish caching solution
-* tfgenk8s.py - Python script to generate Terraform file
+* tfgenk8s.py - Python script to generate Terraform file for a kubernetes cluster.
+* tfgenswarm.py - Python script to generate Terraform file for a swarm cluster.

 ##### Docker